Kurtis Blow: Career

 Beginning in 1996, Kurtis Blow was featured in a hip hop display at the Rock and Roll Hall of Fame.
-In the same year, rapper Nas debuted at #53 on the Billboard Hot 100 with his version of Blow's "If I Ruled the World".
+In the same year, rapper Nas debuted at No. 53 on the Billboard Hot 100 with his version of Blow's "If I Ruled the World".
 The song went on to double platinum.
 In 1998, the group Next released "Too Close", in which the music of "Christmas Rappin'" was sampled.
-ASCAP honored Kurt and Next at a gala affair on May 26, 1999 for having the number one song for 8 months.
+ASCAP honored Blow and Next at a gala affair on May 26, 1999 for having the number one song for 8 months.
 In 2002, he traveled to the Middle East to tour the Armed Forces bases performing seventeen shows for the troops.

-In December 2014, Kurt was the Guest MC for the world premiere of The Hip Hop Nutcracker at New Jersey Performing Arts Center, a well received update of Tchaikovsky's holiday classic.
+In December 2014, Blow was the Guest MC for the world premiere of The Hip Hop Nutcracker at New Jersey Performing Arts Center, a well received update of Tchaikovsky's holiday classic.
 A national tour of the show was scheduled to launch in November 2015 with Kurtis Blow reprising his role as Guest MC opening the show.
-The show has presently been up and running with 50-60 sold-out performances during the holidays.
+The show has presently been up and running with 50–60 sold-out performances during the holidays.

-In 2016 Kurtis was unanimously elected as Chairman of the Universal Hip Hop Museum.
+In 2016 Blow was unanimously elected as Chairman of the Universal Hip Hop Museum.
 The museum is slated to open in 2023 in the Bronx point section of NYC.
-In 2017, Kurtis formed "The Bboy Committee", a group of 1st generation Bboys/Girls, who created the style of dance called Bboying, Rocking, and Break Dancing.
-The members of the Bboy Committee are as follows: Trixie (Lauree Myers),RIP Wallace D, Dancing Doug (Douglas Colon), A1 Bboy Sasa, DJ Clark Kent (Tyrone Smith), the Legendary Smith Twins, the Zulu Kings and Cholly Rock (Anthony G. Horne), OG BGirl - Darlene Rivers, "Puppet" (William "Billy Bill" Waring), Darryl Solomon (The Mad Hatter), Kurtis Blow, Lil Cesar Rivas, and Shabba-Doo.
+In 2017, Blow formed "The Bboy Committee", a group of 1st generation Bboys/Girls, who created the style of dance called Bboying, Rocking, and Break Dancing.
+The members of the Bboy Committee are as follows: Trixie (Lauree Myers), RIP Wallace D, Dancing Doug (Douglas Colon), A1 Bboy Sasa, DJ Clark Kent (Tyrone Smith), the Legendary Smith Twins, the Zulu Kings and Cholly Rock (Anthony G. Horne), OG BGirl – Darlene Rivers, "Puppet" (William "Billy Bill" Waring), Darryl Solomon (The Mad Hatter), Kurtis Blow, Lil Cesar Rivas, and Shabba-Doo.
 The committee is dedicated to the facilitation of the Bboy section of the Universal Hip Hop Museum.

-Kurtis became an ordained minister on August 16, 2009.
-As the founder of the Hip Hop Church in Harlem, Kurtis serves as rapper, DJ, worship leader and licensed minister.
+Blow became an ordained minister on August 16, 2009.
+As the founder of the Hip Hop Church in Harlem, Blow serves as rapper, DJ, worship leader and licensed minister.

 In 2016, Kurtis Blow appeared in a documentary on the evolution of hip hop, Hip-Hop Evolution.
 Hosted by Canadian rapper and broadcaster Shad, the series profiled the history of hip-hop music through interviews with many of the genre's leading cultural figures.
 The series was produced by Russell Peters, Scot McFadyen, Sam Dunn and Nelson George.
 It won the 2016 Peabody Award, and the 2017 International Emmy Award for Best Arts Programming.
 The series has been broadcast on Netflix.